X (manga): Influences

 X is Clamp's take on the apocalyptic fiction genre.
-The series combines elements from various end of the world scenarios and myths, including Christian eschatology, with Clamp's own modern mythology to tell the tale of the fate of the world.
+The series combines elements from various end of the world scenarios and myths, including Christian eschatology; with Clamp's own modern mythology to tell the tale of the fate of the world.
 The Apocalypse of John inspires the X mythos with Tokyo standing in as a modern-day Babylon.
-Like the biblical city, Clamp's Tokyo is "the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird," (Rev. 18:2 KJV) and is slated for destruction.
+Like the biblical city; Clamp's Tokyo is "the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird", (Rev. 18:2 KJV) and is slated for destruction.

 Clamp found issues with the amount of gore they aimed to portray, especially Kotori's death foreshadowed in dream scenes.
 This was mostly affected by the concern over themes of violence in video games present in the 1990s.
 The writers feared that toning down the violence would negatively affect the manga.
 Another death scene that left Clamp facing issues was when Fuma decapitates Saiki, which led to more negative responses from the readers.
-Ohkawa claimed the deaths were meant to be cruel, but the narrative did not fit the shojo demography (young girls).
-The Kobe child murders where Clamp received criticism for the similarities between fictional murders and real life also had an effect.
+Ohkawa claimed the deaths were meant to be cruel, but the narrative did not fit the shojo demography.
+The Kobe child murders where Clamp received criticism for the similarities between fictional murders and real life murders also had an effect.

 Kamui is established as a Christ figure.
 He is prophesied to return to Tokyo and the one who will determine humanity's fate.
 His miraculous birth and his given name reinforce the construction of Kamui as a messiah.
-"Kamui", like "Christ", doubles as a title that alludes to the character's divine nature.
+"Kamui", like "Christ", doubles as a title that alludes to the character's nature.
 Apocalyptic allusions abound with respect to nomenclature.
 The Dragons of Heaven take their moniker from the seven seals introduced in Chapter 5 of the Book of Revelation, while the antagonistic Angels allude to the seven celestial beings ordered to "go [their] ways, and pour out the vials of the wrath of God upon the earth" (Rev. 16:1 KJV).

 Other apocalyptic standards like earthquakes are employed, but the apocalypse of Clamp's manga trades the religious element for an environmental theme.
 Inspired by the Gaia theory that the Earth itself is one living organism, Ohkawa crafts an endtime brought on by humanity's abuse of the planet.
 The constant earthquakes the Dragons of Earth cause resulted in a negative backlash from readers and editors because of similar incidents in real life.
 The story reflects environmental concerns in its depiction of Judgment Day.
 Mankind exists in binary opposition to the Earth.
 By the end of days, humanity has become such a nuisance that the only way to save the planet is to destroy the whole of civilization.
 With mankind gone, the planet can regulate itself back to health and experience a rebirth.
 The Seals, however, look to preserve the status quo and to entrust the future of the planet to the people.
 Teito Monogatari, an award-winning historical fantasy novel, inspired aspects of X's mythology.